vlasovskikh/funcparserlib/doc/Tutorial.md

 Let's make the output more pretty by wrapping a token in a class.
 We could definitely go on without such a wrapper, but it will make messages more readable and allow access to the fields of the token by name.

-Import a standard module containing the code-to-name map for tokens:

-    >>> import token

 Define the wrapper class: